yankz12/audiolib-elac/README.md

 1. After electrical input impedance measurement:

-Give spectrum of electrical input impedance of the speaker without and with added mass to the membrane (c, rho, f_z, z_abs, z_rad, f_z_added_mass, z_added_mass, added_mass).
+&nbsp;&nbsp; Give spectrum of electrical input impedance of the speaker without and with added mass to the membrane (c, rho, f_z, z_abs, z_rad, f_z_added_mass, z_added_mass, added_mass).
 The instance will automatically calculate the Thiele-Small-parameters.
 The TS-parameters can be extracted with ElectroDynamic.Qts, ElectroDynamic.Mms, etc.
-The modeled electrical input impedance spectrum, derived from the TS-parameters, can be checked via f_es, z_es = ts_to_imp()
+&nbsp;&nbsp; The modeled electrical input impedance spectrum, derived from the TS-parameters, can be checked via f_es, z_es = ts_to_imp()

 2. Only TS-Parameters are known, no measurement present:

-Give all known TS-parameters.
+&nbsp;&nbsp; Give all known TS-parameters.
 The modeled electrical input impedance, derived from the TS-parameters, can be checked via f_es, z_es = ts_to_imp()